Large values of $L$-functions on $1$-line: Introduction

 \section{\bf Introduction}

 The growth of the Riemann zeta-function $\zeta(s)$ in the critical strip $1/2<\Re(s)<1$ has been of interest to number theorists for a long time.
 In this context, the upper bound is predicted by the Lindel\"of hypothesis, which claims that $|\zeta(\sigma+it)| \ll |t|^{\epsilon}$ for any $\epsilon >0$ and $1/2 < \sigma<1$.
-In fact, the Lindel\"of hypothesis is a consequence of the famous Riemann hypothesis.
+This is, in fact a consequence of the famous Riemann hypothesis.
 Although there is significant progress towards this problem, no unconditional proof is known (see \cite{Titchmarsh} for more details). \\

 A more intricate question is to investigate how large $|\zeta(\sigma+it)|$ can be for a fixed $\sigma \in [1/2,1)$ and $t\in [T,T+H]$, some interval.
 In this direction, Balasubramanian and Ramachandra \cite{BaluRamch} showed that